8 Key Data Science Trends For 2024 & 2025

 We'll also outline how these trends will impact both data scientists’ work and everyday life.

-Whether you’re actively involved in the data science community, or just concerned about your data privacy, these are the top trends to monitor.
+Whether you’re actively involved in the data science community, or just concerned about your data privacy, these are the top trends to know.

-“Deep fake” searches have increased by 900% in 5 years.
+“Deep fake” searches have increased by 95% in two years.
 Interest often spikes when public figures are deep faked and the media gets hold of it.

 Deepfakes use artificial intelligence to manipulate or create content to represent someone else.